-STATE OF OHIO : JUDGES:

-: Hon.
-W. Scott Gwin, P.J.

-Plaintiff-Appellee : Hon.
-Sheila G. Farmer, J.
+STATE OF OHIO JUDGES: Hon.
+William B. Hoffman, P. J. Hon.
+Sheila G. Farmer, J. Hon.
+John W. Wise, J.

-: Hon.
-Patricia A. Delaney, J.
+Plaintiff-Appellee

 -VS-

-KRISTOPHER KAUFMAN : Case No. 13-COA-026
+ZACHARY S. KERR Case No. 13 COA 044

-Defendant-Appellant : OPINION
+Defendant-Appellant OPINION

-CHARACTER OF PROCEEDING: Appeal from The Court of Common
+CHARACTER OF PROCEEDING: Anders

-Pleas, Case No. 13-CRI-031

 JUDGMENT: Affirmed

-DATE OF JUDGMENT: April 11, 2014
+DATE OF JUDGMENT ENTRY: May 13, 2014

 APPEARANCES:

 For Plaintiff-Appellee For Defendant-Appellant

-JOSHUA T. ASPIN

-Assistant Prosecuting Attorney

-11 1⁄2 East 2nd Street

-110 Cottage Street, 3rd Floor
+CHRISTOPHER R. TUNNELL PROSECUTING ATTORNEY JOSHUA T. ASPIN ASSISTANT PROSECUTOR 110 Cottage Street, Third Floor MATTHEW J. MALONE LAW OFFICE OF MATTHEW J. MALONE 11-1/2 East 2 nd Street Ashland, Ohio 44805

-Ashland, OH 44805
+Ashland, Ohio 44805

-MATTHEW J. MALONE

-11 1⁄2 East 2nd Street

-Ashland, OH 44808

-Farmer, J.
+Wise, J.

-- {¶1} Appellant, Kristopher Kaufman, was charged with one count of Aggravated Arson in violation of R.C.
-2909.02(A)(2), a felony of the second degree by way of a bill of information.
-Appellant entered a guilty plea to the charge and was sentenced to a prison term of seven years and ordered to pay restitution. - {¶2} The charge arose from Appellant setting his apartment on fire.
-There was a second apartment in the same building as Appellant.
-No one was harmed in the fire because the tenants in the second apartment were able to escape.
-This was not Appellant's first arson conviction.
-Appellant stated he set the fire because he wanted to kill himself after a fight with his girlfriend.
-Appellant admitted to police he has a fascination with fire. - {¶3} Counsel for Appellant has filed a Motion to Withdraw and a brief pursuant to Anders v.
+{¶1} Appellant Zachary S. Kerr, was convicted of one count of theft in violation of R.C.
+2913.02(A)(1), a felony of the fifth degree.
+Following his guilty plea, Appellant was sentenced to a prison term of twelve months to be served consecutive to Appellant's sentence in an unrelated case.

+{¶2} The charge arose from Appellant being in possession of a blank check which did not belong to Appellant.
+Appellant admitted stealing the check and indicated he had attempted to use the check at a local retailer, but the check was declined.

+{¶3} Counsel for Appellant has filed a Motion to Withdraw and a brief pursuant to Anders v.
 California (1967), 386 U.S. 738, rehearing den.
 (1967), 388 U.S. 924, indicating that the within appeal was wholly frivolous and setting forth two proposed Assignments of Error.
-Appellant did not file a pro se brief alleging any additional Assignments of Error. - {¶4} Counsel for Appellant raises the following potential assignments of error:
+Appellant did not file a pro se brief alleging any additional Assignments of Error.

+{¶4} Counsel for Appellant raises the following potential assignments of error:

-{¶5} "WHETHER THE TRIAL COURT COMPLIED WITH CRIMINAL RULE 11 BEFORE ACCEPTING DEFENDANT-APPELLANT'S GUILTY PLEA."
+{¶5} "I. WHETHER THE TRIAL COURT COMPLIED WITH CRIMINAL RULE 11 BEFORE ACCEPTING DEFENDANT-APPELLANT'S GUILTY PLEA.

-- {¶6} "WHETHER THE TRIAL COURT'S SENTENCE IMPOSED ON DEFENDANT-APPELLANT WAS CLEARLY AND CONVINCINGLY CONTRARY TO LAW AND/OR AN ABUSE OF DISCRETION." - {¶7} In Anders, the United States Supreme Court held if, after a conscientious examination of the record, a defendant's counsel concludes the case is wholly frivolous, then he should so advise the court and request permission to withdraw.
+{¶6} "II.
+WHETHER THE TRIAL COURT'S SENTENCE IMPOSED ON DEFENDANT-APPELLANT WAS CLEARLY AND CONVINCINGLY CONTRARY TO LAW AND/OR AN ABUSE OF DISCRETION."

+{¶7} In Anders, the United States Supreme Court held if, after a conscientious examination of the record, a defendant's counsel concludes the case is wholly frivolous, then he should so advise the court and request permission to withdraw.
 Id. at 744.
 Counsel must accompany his request with a brief identifying anything in the record that could arguably support his client's appeal.
 Id.
 Counsel also must: (1) furnish his client with a copy of the brief and request to withdraw; and, (2) allow his client sufficient time to raise any matters that the client chooses.
 Id.
 Once the defendant's counsel satisfies these requirements, the appellate court must fully examine the proceedings below to determine if any arguably meritorious issues exist.
 If the appellate court also determines that the appeal is wholly frivolous, it may grant counsel's request to withdraw and dismiss the appeal without violating constitutional requirements, or may proceed to a decision on the merits if state law so requires.
 Id.

-- {¶8} In his first assignment of error, Appellant suggests the trial court did not comply with Crim.R.
-11 in accepting Appellant's plea. - {¶9} Crim.R.
-11(C)(2) details the trial court's duty in a felony plea hearing to address the defendant personally and to convey certain information to such defendant, and makes clear that the trial court shall not accept a guilty plea or no contest without performing these duties.
+{¶8} In his first assignment of error, Appellant suggests the trial court did not comply with Crim.R.
+11 in accepting Appellant's plea.

+{¶9} Crim.R.
+11(C)(2) details the trial court's duty in a felony plea hearing to address the defendant personally and to convey certain information to such defendant, and makes clear that the trial court shall not accept a guilty plea or no contest plea without performing these duties.
 State v.
 Holmes, 5th Dist.
-No. 09 CA 70, 2010-Ohio-428, ¶ 10.
+No. 09 CA 70, 2010-Ohio-428 ¶ 10.
 Crim.R.
 11(C)(2)(a) states the trial court must determine,